-The argument cited by the appellants relied upon an absence of failed consideration and non-existence of implied conditions as per s.11(c) of the Sale of Goods Act 1893 which read that:
+The argument cited by the appellants relied upon an absence of failed consideration and non-existence of implied conditions as per section 11(c) of the Sale of Goods Act 1893, which read that:

 “[T]his agreement contains all the terms and conditions under which I agree to purchase the machine specified above, and any express or implied condition, statement, or warranty, statutory or otherwise not stated herein is hereby excluded…”

-In the first instance the Carnarvonshire County Court awarded a sum of 70l for the respondent in light of a perceived breach of the warranty despite her signature and no evidence of misrepresentation, and further allowed the appellants the sum of 71l for the monies unpaid.
+In the first instance, the Carnarvonshire County Court awarded a sum of 70l for the respondent in light of a perceived breach of warranty, despite her signature and no evidence of misrepresentation, and further allowed the appellants the sum of 71l for the monies unpaid.

 “In an ordinary case, where an action is brought on a written agreement which is signed by the defendant, the agreement is proved by proving his signature, and, in the absence of fraud, it is wholly immaterial that he has not read the agreement and does not know its contents.”Parker v South Eastern Railway Co

-Which translated that despite recognition of the respondent’s misfortune the law could not enforce a claim for misrepresentation based upon the oversight of a party willing to contract, thus the court set aside the respondent’s award and upheld that of the appellants, while reminding both parties that:
+Which translated that despite recognition of the respondent’s misfortune, the law could not enforce a claim for misrepresentation based upon the oversight of a party willing to contract.

 “When a document containing contractual terms is signed, then, in the absence of fraud, or, I will add, misrepresentation, the party signing it is bound, and it is wholly immaterial whether he has read the document or not.”